-where $f(x_i; \theta)$ is the fixed term, and ε_i is the random term.
+with $f(x_i; \theta)$ accounting for the fixed effects, a common assumption is that the x_i are independently and identically distributed (i.i.d.) normal.
+The least squares estimator of θ is then the same as the maximum likelihood estimator.

-If the x_i are independently and identically distributed (i.i.d.) normal, then the least squares estimator of θ is the same as the maximum likelihood estimator.
-This is not true in general.
-The practical consequence is that the least squares estimator can be far from optimal.
+This is not true in general, with the practical consequence that the least squares estimator can be far from optimal.

-2.5 Predictive Accuracy
+1.8 Predictive Accuracy

 Statistics has, as a major aim, the development of methods that distinguish what is "real" from effects or patterns that may well be due to chance.
-If this is the emphasis, then attention to predictive validation questions makes a lot of sense.
+If this is the emphasis, then attention to predictive validation questions is crucial.
 When the results from the analysis are used to make predictions, do they check out?

-2.5.1 Source and target populations
+1.8.1 Source and target populations